Myra Hess: Post-war career

 In 1946, Arturo Toscanini invited Hess to perform with the NBC Symphony Orchestra in New York City.
 According to Toscanini's biographer Mortimer Frank, after Hess and the conductor had failed to agree on tempos for Beethoven's Fifth Piano Concerto, they decided instead to perform Beethoven's Third.
 The 24 November 1946 broadcast concert was preserved on transcription discs and later issued on CD by Naxos Records.

+Hess performed the Brahms Piano Concerto No. 2 with Bruno Walter and the New York Philharmonic Orchestra in February 1951, with the solo cello performed by Leonard Rose.

+At the Prades Festival in 1952 Hess performed the Brahms Piano Trio Op.
+87 with violinist Joseph Szigeti and cellist Pablo Casals.

-Hess was most renowned for her interpretations of the works of Mozart, Beethoven and Schumann, but had a wide repertoire, ranging from Domenico Scarlatti to contemporary works.
+Hess was most renowned for her interpretations of the works of Mozart, Beethoven, Schumann, and Brahms, but had a wide repertoire, ranging from Domenico Scarlatti to contemporary works.
 She gave the premiere of Howard Ferguson's Piano Sonata and his Piano Concerto.
-She also played a good amount of chamber music and performed in a piano duo with Irene Scharrer.
+She also played a good amount of chamber music and performed in a piano duo with Irene Scharrer who was her cousin.
 Hess promoted public awareness of the piano duet and two-piano works of Schubert.

-In 1926 and 1934 she famously arranged, for both solo piano and for two pianos the chorale Wohl mir, daß ich Jesum habe from Bach's Cantata Herz und Mund und Tat und Leben (BWV 147).
+In 1926 and 1934 Hess arranged, for both solo piano and for two pianos the chorale Wohl mir, daß ich Jesum habe from Bach's Cantata Herz und Mund und Tat und Leben (BWV 147).
 This is Movement 6 of the cantata; the music is the same for Movement 10, Jesus bleibet meine Freude.
 Each of these movements takes its text from a verse of the hymn Jesu, meiner Seelen Wonne by Martin Janus (or Jahn).
 Her arrangement was published under the title Jesu, Joy of Man's Desiring, which is a rough translation of the name of this hymn, although the line does not itself appear in Bach's cantata.
-The chorale melody, written in 1641, is by violinist Johann Schop, not by Bach, who composed its setting.

 Protégés and influence

-Her protégés included Clive Lythgoe and Richard and John Contiguglia.
-She also taught Stephen Kovacevich (then known as Stephen Bishop).
+Hess's protégés included Clive Lythgoe and Richard and John Contiguglia.
+She also taught Stephen Kovacevich (then known as Stephen Bishop) and Jane Carlson.
 She also has a link to jazz, having given lessons in the 1920s to Elizabeth Ivey Brubeck, mother of Dave Brubeck.
+From 1960 to 1961 she taught Yonty Solomon.

-Arnold Bax's 1915 piano piece In a Vodka Shop is dedicated to her.
+Arnold Bax's 1915 piano piece In a Vodka Shop is dedicated to Hess.